chiggyb/ColorCodedReminder-Fronted/README.md

 This code was built as a part of my Graduate Reserach Project and is based on the Angular Forms from Angular 5.
 Please find the website below:
 # [CC Reminder](https://colorcodedreminder.firebaseapp.com/startertemplateform)

-The Backend code can be foound here:
+The Backend code can be found here:
 # [Backend Code](https://github.com/chiggyb/latest_backend)
 The live backend on Heroku can be found here:
 # [Loopback on Heroku](https://cc-reminder.herokuapp.com/)